oceanprotocol/docs/rewards/df-faq.md

 </details>

 ### APY

 <details>

 <summary>Are rewards paid out in veOCEAN or $OCEAN?</summary>

-[veOCEAN](https://docs.oceanprotocol.com/rewards/df-veocean) cannot be traded and has no secondary markets.

 All rewards in Data Farming are paid out in $OCEAN and can be claimed at the every epoch.